microsoft/rag-experiment-accelerator/README.md

 ### 2. Use inside a Development Container

+Using a development container will mean that all of the required software is installed for you.
+This will utilise WSL.

 #### Install the Pre-Requisite Software

-Install the following software on the machine you will perform the deployment from:
+Install the following software on the host machine you will perform the deployment from:

 >1.
 For Windows - [Windows Store Ubuntu 18.04 LTS](https://www.microsoft.com/store/productId/9N9TNGVNDL3Q)
 >2.
 [Docker Desktop](https://www.docker.com/products/docker-desktop)
 >3.
 [Visual Studio Code](https://visualstudio.microsoft.com/downloads/)
 >4.
 [Remote-Containers VS Code Extension](vscode:extension/ms-vscode-remote.remote-containers)

-#### For Windows - Configure WSL2 Backend for Docker Containers
+#### If you are using Docker Desktop

 To enable **Developing inside a Container** you must configure the integration between Docker Desktop and Ubuntu on your machine.